srobledo2021/Robotica_Movil_2324_Blog/README.md

 - Absolute coordinate system: Its origin (0,0) is located in the finish line of the circuit (exactly where the F1 starts the lap).
 - Relative coordinate system: It is the coordinate system solidary to the robot (F1).
 Positive values of X means ‘forward’, and positive values of Y means ‘left’.
-We will be using the following code to convert absolute coordinates to relative ones.
+We will be using the following function to convert absolute coordinates to relative ones.

 ```python3
 def absolute2relative (x_abs, y_abs, robotx, roboty, robott):